I-35W Mississippi River bridge: Black ice prevention system

 On December 19, 1985, the temperature reached -30 °F. Vehicles coming across the bridge experienced black ice and there was a major pile-up on the bridge on the northbound side.

 In February and December 1996, the bridge was identified as the single most treacherous cold-weather spot in the Twin Cities freeway system, because of the almost frictionless thin layer of black ice that regularly formed when temperatures dropped below freezing.
 The bridge's proximity to Saint Anthony Falls contributed significantly to the icing problem and the site was noted for frequent spinouts and collisions.

 By January 1999, Minnesota DOT began testing magnesium chloride solutions and a mixture of magnesium chloride and a corn-processing byproduct to see whether either would reduce the black ice that appeared on the bridge during the winter months.
 In October 1999, the state embedded temperature-activated nozzles in the bridge deck to spray the bridge with potassium acetate solution to keep the area free of winter black ice.
 The system came into operation in 2000.

-Although there were no additional major multi-vehicle collisions after the automated de-icing system was installed, it has been raised as a possibility that the potassium acetate may have contributed to the collapse of the bridge by corroding the structural supports, though the NTSB's final report found that corrosion was not a contributing factor.
+Although there were no additional major multi-vehicle collisions after the automated de-icing system was installed, it was raised as a possibility that the potassium acetate may have contributed to the collapse of the bridge by corroding the structural supports, though the NTSB's final report found that corrosion was not a contributing factor.

 Maintenance and inspection

-Since 1993, the bridge was inspected annually by MnDOT, although no inspection report was completed in 2007, due to the construction work.
+Since 1993, the bridge was inspected annually by MnDOT, with the exception of 2007 due to the construction work.
 In the years prior to the collapse, several reports cited problems with the bridge structure.
 In 1990, the federal government gave the I-35W bridge a rating of "structurally deficient", citing significant corrosion in its bearings.
 Approximately 75,000 other U.S. bridges had this classification in 2007.

-According to a 2001 study by the civil engineering department of the University of Minnesota, cracking had been previously discovered in the cross girders at the end of the approach spans.
+According to a 2001 study by the civil engineering department of the University of Minnesota, no cracking had been previously discovered in the cross girders at the end of the approach spans.
 The main trusses connected to these cross girders and resistance to motion at the connection point bearings was leading to unanticipated out-of-plane distortion of the cross girders and subsequent stress cracking.
 The situation was addressed prior to the study by drilling the cracks to prevent further propagation and adding support struts to the cross girder to prevent further distortion.
 The report also noted a concern about lack of redundancy in the main truss system, which meant the bridge had a greater risk of collapse in the event of any single structural failure.
 Although the report concluded that the bridge should not have any problems with fatigue cracking in the foreseeable future, regular inspection, structural health monitoring, and use of strain gauges had been suggested.